-Where any document is necessary to any legal procedure or proceedings on behalf of the Authority, or to give effect to any decision of the Authority, it shall be signed by the Director of Legal Services, or other person authorised by the Director of Legal Services (including by electronic means).
+Where any document is necessary to any legal procedure or proceedings on behalf of the Authority, or to give effect to any decision of the Authority, it shall be signed by the Council Solicitor, or other person authorised by the Council Solicitor.

-The Common Seal of the Council shall be kept in a safe place in the custody of the Director of Legal Services.
+The Common Seal of the Council shall be kept in a safe place in the custody of the Council Solicitor.
 A decision of the Council, or any part of it, shall be sufficient authority for sealing any document necessary to give effect to the decision.
-The Common Seal shall be affixed to those documents (including by electronic means)which in the opinion of the Director of Legal Services should be sealed.
-The affixing of the Common Seal shall be attested by the Director of Legal Services, a Deputy Director of Legal Services or some other person so authorised by the Director of Legal Services.
+The Common Seal shall be affixed to those documents, which in the opinion of the Council Solicitor should be sealed.
+The affixing of the Common Seal shall be attested by the Council Solicitor, a Deputy Council Solicitor or some other person so authorised by the Council Solicitor.
 Where the affixing of the Common Seal follows a decision of the Council it may instead be attested by the Mayor and Chief Executive.